So how is money different for queer people, really? Well, for a long time, making money was harder for us then it should have been.

 How the Lavender Scare set the tone

-Many moons before cringey corporate anti-harassment videos existed, the U.S. government was actively outing and removing LGBTQ+ people from federal employment.
+Long before cringey corporate anti-harassment videos existed ("Martha called Andrew a f****t in the office... is this appropriate workplace behavior?"), the U.S. government was actively outing and removing LGBTQ+ people from federal employment.

 During the Lavender Scare of the 1950s, thousands of government employees were fired or forced to resign because of their sexual orientation.
 A 1950 Senate report labeled queer people as security threats, and President Eisenhower’s Executive Order 10450 in 1953 formalized the ban on “sexual perverts” in federal service.